botre/anki-decks/src/git.md

 ## Index

-The "staging area" between the files you have on your filesystem (working tree) and your commit history.
+The "staging area" between the files you have in your working directory and your commit history.

 `git add` adds file contents to the index.